NicholsSchool/2019-RaspberryPi/README.md

 1) Make the rPi writable by selecting the "Writable" tab
 2) In the rPi web dashboard Application tab, select the "Uploaded Java jar" option for Application
-3) Click "Browse..." and select the "java-multiCameraServer-all.jar" file in your desktop project directory in the build/libs subdirectory
+3) Click "Browse..." and select the "2019-RaspberryPi-all.jar" file in your desktop project directory in the build/libs subdirectory
 4) Click Save